dbcook/openrocket-database/README.md

 * Critical Mass
 * Saturn V
 * Space Shuttle

+The parts content of these Micromaxx kits is totally undocumented.
+John McCoy, probably the world's moset prolific Micromaxx specialist, might be of help here.

 Side note: The Saturn V and Space Shuttle are offered in a "Space Pioneers" starter set, which is a reference to the New Canaan YMCA Space Pioneers founded by G. Harry Stine (father of Quest founder Bill Stine),